STUDENT AMERICAN OSTEOPATHIC ACADEMY OF ORTHOPEDICS

 - participate in AOAO Board of Directors teleconferences,

-- provide written and oral reports to the Board of Directors to coincide with semi-annual
+- provide written and oral reports to the Board of Directors to coincide with semi-annual meetings,

-- serve on or appoint a representative to serve on AOAO committees at AOAO President’s
+- serve on or appoint a representative to serve on AOAO committees at AOAO President’s direction,

 - provide written updates 3 times per year to the AOAO newsletter, The Orthopod,